 gall = a carefully stacked cairn of skulls with the jaws removed, a common site in blaatuland, the skulls may be from any hominid, the purpose is similar to a skoll

-chinz = guano-soaked oak pellets twice-roasted, once in pig-grease and then again under a goat-dung fire.
+chinz = guano-soaked oak pellets, twice-roasted - first in pig-grease and then under a goat-dung fire.
 Blaatu hordes carry them on long journeys to “Challa megla-ag, beg-beg ag!' or to “Bring back the life!”
-The potent odor of these little crunchy snacks alone is enough to wipe out a legion of Haartii knights.
+The potent odor of these little crunchy snacks alone is enough to wipe out a legion of Haarti knights.

 Shehelemet or The Mountain of Emet = The sacred mountain and early site of civilization for the Three Courts of Beings: Elves, Dwarves and Goblinkind.
 Before The Ugly War all courts lived in harmony.

 The Ugly War drove “all the beasts from the hill” as the Seelie Court of Elves had put it.
 All tusked and tufted robust of the Unseelie Court were driven from the mountain by the Seelie Court and their early Dwarven allies.